-2.3 Reading the altitude, barometric and temperature values
+2.3.2 Reading the altitude, barometric and temperature values

-From the main menu toggle to the Altimeter (Altimtr) menu, and press the SEL/ESC button to enter.
-In the Altimtr menu, on the first display the current altitude (in meter or feet) is calculated from the barometric pressure and shown in the middle of the screen.
+In the Navigation (Navi) menu toggle down to Altimeter (Altimtr) and press the SEL/ESC button to enter.
+In this submenu on the first display the current altitude (in meter or feet) is calculated from the barometric pressure and shown in the middle of the screen.
 The temperature (in Celcius or Fahrenheit) and air pressure (in mbar) at your current altitude are displayed in the bottom left and bottom right of the screen, respectively.

-NOTE: barometric pressure is a variable, changing with weather and atmospheric pressure at a particular elevation.
+NOTE: Barometric pressure is a variable, changing with weather and atmospheric pressure at a particular elevation.
 The Dive algorithm uses Altitude Classes which are directly derived from the barometric pressure.
 Altitude is counted from the current barometric pressure and is therefore a relative value.